A System of Knowledge,

 Method

-As noted earlier, method and content have the same intension; method overlaps other entries in this document and must—for method and content are not essentially distinct, for method is an aspect of content when knowledge and values are the objects…
+As noted earlier, method and content have the same intension; method overlaps other entries in this document and must—for while method and content may be distinguished, they are fused.
+Especially, method is an aspect of content when knowledge and values are the objects.

 Method is found in and as epistemology, argument, logic, establishment of fact, inductive and scientific method, comparative method, transcendental method in philosophy, artistic and engineering design, rhetoric, and persuasion—general and political.